It goes without saying that over the last few years, it’s been pretty tough for any of us to experience eating out with our children.

-As they get older and at the toddler stage, perhaps ask for a side plate that you can put some of what you order onto it so that they are trying the same dish as you.
+As they get older and at the toddler stage, perhaps ask for a side plate.
+That way you can put some of what you order onto it so that they are trying the same dish as you.
 This might mean that you will need to order a couple of additional side dishes so that you are all having enough to eat.
-For example if you are in a Thai restaurant, you don’t want your child having fish fingers and chips, you want them to have the opportunity to try the flavours and textures of Thai food.
+For example if you are in a Thai restaurant, you don’t want your child having fish fingers and chips.
+You want them to have the opportunity to try the flavours and textures of Thai food.

 However, always be mindful of the food that you are ordering and check with the waiting staff regarding seasoning.
 This may need to be reduced if your child is eating it.
-As your child gets older (and they have had these experiences of eating out) you will soon find that they will want to try new things and will have the confidence to look at the menu themselves to see what they might like!
+As your child gets older (and they have had these experiences of eating out) you will soon find that they will want to try new things.
+Eventually they will have the confidence to look at the menu themselves to see what they might like!